vrandall66/front-end-submissions-public/1811/mod-2/whateverly/rock-climbing.md

 * I feel a bit confused by the 'Type' and 'Areas' heading -- the areas heading has nothing underneath it until we select a type, which looks a little buggy to me.
 Don't show that heading until it has relevant content underneath it.
 (Remember: only give users the context that they need when they need it, rather than showing everything all at once.)
 Same thing with that bottom semi-transparent bar that populates with the climb data once you select your filters.
 (At first it's just an empty bar with no content that looks out of place.)

-* Fonts could use some differentiation to provide more visual feedback on heirarchy of content. e.g. when you expand a particular route, all of the text is bold/white/the same exact size.
+* Fonts could use some differentiation to provide more visual feedback on hierarchy of content. e.g. when you expand a particular route, all of the text is bold/white/the same exact size.
 Let's add some diversity there to denote what's a title and what's a value.